 Pro Image previews

-Handles image previews (e.g. in ranger) way better than ranger.
+Handles image previews (e.g. in ranger) way better than other terminal emulators.

 Pro Patches are great

 The patches on the site are great.
 Scroll back, hide the mouse, etc.

 Con Terrible integration with macOS

 Simple things - drag/dropping pictures doesn't work, for instance.

 Thunderbird's interface is very outdated and unpleasant.
 It feels more like a Windows XP application than like a modern MacOS one.